ralfspoeth/json/README.md

 uses algebraic data types even for the internal intermediate representation of the parsed data, which leads to a very clean lexer and parser as well as writer designs -- yet at the expense of performance.
-We assume that value class will help Greyson to close the gap to GSON and Jackson in the future without compromising the current simplicity of the implementation.
+We assume that value classes will help Greyson to close the gap to GSON and Jackson in the future without compromising the current simplicity of the implementation.

 The Greyson library is really tiny: together with its dependencies on